 2013-Present: Dell Inspiron 9400 (headless) with 2GB RAM, 1.83GHz dual core celeron.
 Formally used for DVR security and backup machine.
 Windows 8/8.1/10 Compatible, GNU/Linux certified, has occasional "unseated" memory issues.

 2014-2015: HP Pavilion a1420n, Core Solo (p4 at 2.8 GHz) with 1GB RAM, ATI Express 220 integrated graphics, CD/DVD burners, SATA and IDE, 8 USB, memory card readers are screwed up, system supports Pentium D (celeron) Dual coreprocessors.
-Currently kept as backup machine.
+Currently kept as backup machine, in storage.

 2015-Present: Lenovo ThinkPad X220 Tablet PC.
-Runs Windows XP-10 and beyond, GNU/Linux, fully featured except the two-point capacitive wacom-based multi-touch screen, not compatible with some wacom pens/mice, works with S-pen, can't handle OS X yet.
+Runs GNU/Linux exclusively, fully featured except the two-point capacitive wacom-based multi-touch screen, not compatible with some wacom pens/mice, works with S-pen, MacOS/X Sierra capable.

 2016-Present: Asus X200m Notebook (web search for the specifications), abandoned by owner, fully functioning despite physical damage to display and hinge, later repaired.
-Runs GNU/Linux, Windows 10, can't handle OS X yet.
+Runs GNU/Linux exclusively.

 Any updates will are highlighted.